darajnish/dell5577medisable/README.md

 | 6   | CLK      | Serial Clock Input                                                          |
 | 7   | IO3      | Data Input Output3                                                          |
 | 8   | Vcc      | Power Supply                                                                |

 **Mark the SOIC-8 flash chip test clip for the respective pin numbers of the IC to attach to, so that you don't get confused after wiring the clip with Raspberry Pi for which way to attach the clip.**
-- We'll have to use the SOIC-8 SOP-8 flash chip test clip to connect the bios flash IC to required Raspberry Pi SPI device pins respectively.
+- We'll have to use the SOIC-8 SOP-8 flash clip to connect the bios flash IC to required Raspberry Pi SPI device pins respectively.
 Connect the pins of the clip to the Raspberry Pi pins using female to female jumper wires accordingly.
 Identify all the pins on the IC through its datasheet and look the gpio pin diagram for Raspberry Pi and connect the SOIC-8 clip pins as follows, so that it attaches to the correct pins on the IC after the clip is attached to the IC:

 ![Pin Diagram](imgs/pindiagram.png)